phillbaker/terraform-provider-elasticsearch/docs/index.md

 #### Assume role configuration

-You can instruct the provider to assume a role in AWS before interacting with Elasticsearch by setting the `aws_assume_role_arn` variable.
+You can instruct the provider to assume a role in AWS before interacting with the cluster by setting the `aws_assume_role_arn` variable.

 Example usage: